aws-samples/serverless-patterns/apigw-sqs-lambda-iot/README.md

-# AWS Service 1 to AWS Service 2
+# Amazon API Gateway (REST API) to Amazon SQS to AWS Lambda to AWS IOT

-This pattern << explain usage >>

-Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>
+This pattern explains how to deploy a SAM application with  Amazon API Gateway (REST API), Amazon SQS, AWS Lambda and AWS IOT

+This pattern is useful to accept and respond to requests quickly but offloading the processing as asynchronous process.
+Once the request is placed in SQS, API gateway responds back to the caller immediately without waiting for those messages to be processed.

+When an HTTP POST request is made to the Amazon API Gateway endpoint, request payload is sent to Amazon Simple Queue Service.
+AWS Lambda function consumes event from the Queue and post the event/payload as MQTT message to AWS IoT Topic.

+Key Benefits:

+Operations: AWS services used in this pattern can scale easily and quickly based on incoming traffic.
+Security: The APIs created with Amazon API Gateway expose HTTPS endpoints only.
+Cost: Pay only for what you use.
+No minimum fee.
-Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
+Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the AWS Pricing page for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.

 ## Requirements